HOUSING CHOICE VOUCHER PROGRAM

 What if there are maintenance problems with the unit after I move in and the landlord will not fix them?

-Call SHA and ask for a new inspection.
+Call SHA and ask for a complaint inspection.
 SHA will notify the landlord if he or she is not maintaining the unit properly.
 If you or your guests cause any problems in the unit, you are responsible to correct these.
 Failure to do so could result in the loss of your rent subsidy.

 To search for local rental listings, click here.